What It’s Like Raising Twins: Real Talk From Twin Moms - Baby Chick

 “You WILL sleep again.
 Your body will not be like this forever.
 You are NOT actually a milk cow, even though you may feel like it.
 ENJOY it-the gift God has given you is so rare!” —Katie

 Did this article make you want twins even more than before?
-Well, here are two things you can try to increase your odds of having twins!
+Well, here are two things you can try to increase your chances of getting pregnant with twins!

 1. Focus on a diet with dairy because non-vegans, compared to vegans, are five times as likely to have twins due to a protein found in milk that increases the chances of releasing more than one egg!5